ChristopheKar/colorize/README.md

 made inside the Docker container, e.g. installing additional packages or creating files outside of `/app`, will not persist across sessions unless you commit your changes to the Docker image.

+## Future Steps

+As previously stated, this is an old Caffe implementation.
+Zhang et al.'s work has been redesigned in PyTorch, so the natural next step is to implement that newer version.